suzyahyah/suzyahyah.github.io/navigation.md

 * Click on the link to see the category.
 * Mouseover the post to see the post title.
 * Click on the node to navigate to the post.
+* Bigger nodes are more popular posts.
+(Rich get richer?)

 {% include nav_graph.html %}